 6.13.4 Evaluation

-TBD
+None

 6.14 Solution #14: Authentication and authorization of non-3GPP devices

 6.14.1 Introduction

 The solution addresses KI#3.

 6.14.2 Solution details

 The UDM/UDR based on operator policy, stores and manages along with UE/5G-RG subscription, the user identity profile which can contain user authentication and authorization data such as user identifier(s), along with applicable user type (ie., human user or devices/applications).
 This is to allow restriction to use only allowed user identifier(s).
-Because in SA2 architecture assumptions in TR 23.700-32, it states, ‘When the user identifier applies to a human, only a single user identifier is active with a UE subscription at a given time and it is assumed that the specific user identifier is associated with all of the UE's traffic during the time that specific user identifier is active with the UE's subscription.’).
-For the case of non-3GPP devices behind UE or 5G-RG, authentication can be performed by UE or 5G-RG (outside of 3GPP scope) based on SA2 conclusions in TR 23.700-32 for KI#4.
+Because in architecture assumptions in TR 23.700-32 [2], it states, ‘When the user identifier applies to a human, only a single user identifier is active with a UE subscription at a given time and it is assumed that the specific user identifier is associated with all of the UE's traffic during the time that specific user identifier is active with the UE's subscription.’).
+For the case of non-3GPP devices behind UE or 5G-RG, authentication can be performed by UE or 5G-RG (outside of 3GPP scope) based on conclusions in TR 23.700-32 [2] for KI#4.